hashcube/Coding-Standards/cpp.md

 }
 ```

-**constants -** identifiers should be all caps. eg:
+**constants -** identifiers should be all caps and words seperated with '_' . eg:
 ``` C++
 const int MIN_AGE = 18;
 ```

 **File Name -** In some places, file can contain multiple class with a main class and small supporting classes, unless these classed are being used by other classes as well, you can keep them in same file to prevent cluttering in file system.
-The name of the file will be same as the main class in same camel case.
+The name of the file will be same as the main class in same camel case with first letter uppercase.

 **Includes -** CPP includes generally have .hpp extension while C uses .h extension.
 However, in our case, we will be using .h.
 please keep all the includes in .h files only! reason for that is to avoid duplicate include statements, though there will be include guards, that doesn’t look nice, and someone does not have to follow 2 different files to check includes.
 Also, .h files is where we declare class variables, so having includes there will help you.